Flint Hills: Description

 A walking trail in the Konza Prairie shows the height of the grasses in the fall.

-Explorer Zebulon Pike first coined the name the Flint Hills in 1806 when he entered into his journal, "passed very ruff flint hills".
+Explorer Zebulon Pike coined the name the Flint Hills in 1806 when he entered into his journal, "passed very ruff flint hills".
 The underlying bedrock of the hills is a flinty limestone.
 The largest town in the area is Manhattan, Kansas, and the hills can be accessed from the Flint Hills Scenic Byway, which passes through the region.

 Geology

 The rocks exposed in the Flint Hills were laid down about 250 million years ago during the Permian Period.
 During this time, much of the Midwest, including Kansas and Oklahoma, was covered with shallow seas.
 As a result, much of the Flint Hills is composed of limestone and shale, with plentiful fossils of prehistoric sea creatures.
 The most notable layer of chert-bearing limestone is the Florence Limestone Member, which is approximately 45 feet.
 Numerous roadcuts of the Florence Member are prominent along Interstate 70 in Riley County, Kansas.
 Unlike the Pennsylvanian limestones to the east, however, many of the limestones in the Flint Hills contain several bands of chert or flint.
 Because chert is much less soluble than the limestone surrounding it, the weathering of the limestone has left behind a clay soil with abundant chert gravel.
 Most of the hilltops in the region are capped with this chert gravel.

 The highest point in the Flint Hills is Butler County High Point, with an elevation of 1680 ft (512 m).